Mordreak/sitemap-tester/README.md

 # Sitemap Tester

-Sitemap Tester is a small php projet helping you testing your sitemap.xml files
+Sitemap Tester is a small php project helping you testing your sitemap.xml files

 ## Getting Started